Omotola Jalade Ekeinde: Philanthropy

-Ekeinde became a United Nations World Food Programme Ambassador in 2005, going to missions in Sierra- Leone and Liberia.
+Ekeinde became a United Nations World Food Programme Ambassador in 2005, going to missions in Sierra Leone and Liberia.
 She also supports organisations such as Charles Odii's SME100 Africa to empower youth and young women in society.
 She has been active in the Walk the World project and participated in the Walk the World campaign in Liberia with President Ellen Johnson Sirleaf.

 Her human rights campaign work is centered on her NGO project, called the Omotola Youth Empowerment Program (OYEP).
 This undertaking brought hundreds of youths together for the Empowerment Walk and Convention.
 She lent her voice in 2010 to the "Rewrite The Future" campaign of Save The Children UK.

 She became an Amnesty International campaigner in 2011 and has participated in campaigns in Sierra-Leone (Maternal Mortality) and a 2012 campaign for the Niger Delta in Nigeria, where she shot a video asking Shell plc and the government to "own up, clean up, pay up| and take responsibility for the oil spills in the Niger Delta.

 In June 2020, she visited an orphanage home in Tanzania run by Tanzania Mitindo House which focuses on HIV infected children, with Tanzanian actress Wema Sepetu.

 To promote the 2021 World No Tobacco Day and the #SmokeFreeNollywood campaign, Ekeinde and actors (Dakore Egbuson-Akande, Daniel Effiong, Meg Otanwa, Michelle Dede, Osas Ighodaro pledged to stop smoking in their movie scenes, as it had a negative influence on young kids who looked up to them.
-The campaign was backed by US non-profit organization Tobacco-Free Kids and a sub-Saharan public strategy firm - Gatefield.
+The campaign was backed by US non-profit organization Tobacco-Free Kids and the sub-Saharan public strategy firm Gatefield.

 Awards and recognition

-Ekeinde has a regular column in OK!
-Nigeria Magazine titled "Omotola's Diary", which features writings about her life and experiences.
+Ekeinde had a regular column in OK!
+Nigeria Magazine titled "Omotola's Diary", which featured writings about her life and experiences.
 On 5 November 2013, she received the Ebony Vanguard Award at the Music Video and Screen Awards (MVISA) held in Birmingham, England.
-On 9 November 2013, Oba Victor Kiladejo, the Royal king of Ondo Kingdom conferred on Omotola a chieftaincy title in her hometown of Ondo State.
+On 9 November 2013, Oba Victor Kiladejo, the king of the Ondo Kingdom, conferred on Omotola a chieftaincy title in her hometown of Ondo.

 In 2012, CNN Travel included Ekeinde's accent on their list of the "world's twelve sexiest accents".
 The Nigerian accent ranked fifth on the list.
 In 2013, she was included in Time magazine's list of the 100 most influential people in the world.

 Ekeinde was included in the list of Top 100 most influential Africans by New African magazine in 2013.

 In 2015, she was listed among the highest-grossing movie actors.
 Others on the list included Shah Rukh Khan, Frank Welker, Bob Bergen, Jack Angel, Mickie McGowan, Michael Papajohn, Martin Klebba, Clint Howard and Chris Ellis.
 This listing was compiled and researched by Yahoo!.

+In 2019, Jalade Ekeinde received an honorary Doctor of Arts degree from Igbinedion University, Okada, in recognition of her contributions to human development and progress at the national and international levels.
+She was among a group of honourees that included former President Goodluck Jonathan.